manoharvvs/BarcelonaTDS/README.md

 # **Data Analysis of GitHub Users in Barcelona**
-## Key Highlights

 ### Data Scraping:
 Leveraging the GitHub API, we collected data on users in Barcelona with over 100 followers using a Python script.
 The data includes user profiles and repository details.
 ### Insights Found:
     The most followed users predominantly work on JavaScript projects, and many joined GitHub before 2015, showing long-standing community presence.
 ### Recommendation: